Preparing for a Master's Defense

 You must provide copies of the thesis to your committee members.
 You should check with your committee members to see if they prefer printed or electronic copies (or both).
 Printed copies do not need to be printed on heavyweight, expensive paper unless there is the need to do so for figures and images.

-“Registering” simply means that you have presented a thesis document, which you intend to defend, to the AS&E dean of graduate studies.
+“Registering” simply means that you have presented a thesis document, which you intend to defend, to the AS&E dean of graduate education and postdoctoral affairs.
 Your thesis must be approved as ready to defend by your advisor, as noted by the advisor signature on the Master’s Thesis Defense Appointment Form (this form can only be accessed by staff).

 Your defense must be at least five full working days after you register.
-When registering, you must present a bound defense copy of your thesis to the Graduate Studies Office.
+When registering, you must present a bound defense copy of your thesis to the Office of Graduate Education and Postdoctoral Affairs (GEPA).

 The copy of your thesis that you register will be returned to you usually within a few days before or after the defense, with possible corrections that must be addressed in the final thesis.